Helsinki-NLP/OpusFilter/README.md

 * `shuffle_target`: take different random lines from the target language; can be used to produce noisy examples for training a corpus filtering model (default false)

 ### Filtering and scoring

+#### `remove_duplicates`

+Filter out duplicate lines from parallel corpus files.

+Parameters:

+* `inputs`: input file(s)
+* `outputs`: output file(s)
+* `compare`: select files for duplicate comparison (`all` or a list of indices; default is `all`)
+* `hash`: select hash algorithm from pyhash (default `xx_64`)

+Duplicate filtering is recommended as a first step especially if you combine different corpus collections (e.g. data crawled from web) and cannot be sure that the same data sources have not been used in many of them.

+The `remove_duplicates` function works for any number of files.
+The `compare` parameter can be used to select which input files are used to generate the key for duplicate comparison.
+For example, if you have source and target language files, and you want that each source or target sentence occurs only once, set `compare` to `[0]` or `[1]`, respectively.

+Non-cryptographic hashing is used to reduce memory consumption for the case that the files are very large.
+The lines defined by the `compare` option are joined with newline as separator, and the hash algorithm is applied on the result to produce the final key for storing the counts.
+You can use any of the hash algorithms implemented in the pyhash library.
+The default 64-bit XXHash algorithm should be fine for any practical data sizes, but if do not care about memory use and want to be extra sure there are no collisions, you can disable hashing by setting the `hash` parameter as empty string or null.

 #### `filter`